matthew-z/matthew-z.github.io/source/about/index.md

 #### Zhaohao Zeng

-I am a postgraduate student of computer science in Tokyo, and my research interests are in the areas of machine learning, computational linguistics and information retrieval.
+I am a CS PhD student, and my research interests are in the areas of machine learning, computational linguistics and information retrieval.
 I obtained a B.E in Electronics from Liverpool.
 Currently I am a member of [the Real Sakai Lab](http://sakailab.com), Waseda University.
 I would like to share my ideas and thoughts in my blog.

-**Available for hiring**.
 Please check my [LinkedIn](https://www.linkedin.com/in/zhaohaozeng/en) profile or [CV](/about/Zhaohao_Zeng_cv.pdf) for more details.

 ---